 Learn From the Pros

-If you really want to drill into FTP and how you can maximize yours check out the Zwift Coaches Podcast with Matt Rowe, Greg Henderson, and Kevin Poulton.
+If you really want to drill into FTP and how you can maximize yours, check out the Zwift Coaching Podcast with Matt Rowe, Greg Henderson, and Kevin Poulton.
 They breakdown FTP and how you can reach your full potential.